Gabby Petito’s family files claim alleging police failed her - NewsBreak

 “The only effective way to correct these problems is to hold our institutions accountable for failures, including law enforcement,” said another Petito family attorney, Brian Stewart.

-After the notice of claim was filed, Moab city government spokesperson Lisa Church declined to comment, saying the city does not comment on pending litigation.
+After the notice of claim was filed, Moab city government spokesperson Lisa Church declined comment, saying city officials do not comment on pending litigation.

 Petito was reported missing a month after that traffic stop, and her strangled body was discovered on Sept.
 19 on the edge of Grand Teton National Park in Wyoming.